Soto Betawi: Indonesian Beef Stew From Jakarta Region

 So, for this Soto Betawi recipe, you will need beef meat, onion, galangal, salam leaves, lemongrass, ground white pepper, semi-skimmed/ whole milk, spring onions, tomatoes, and lime

-Firstly, I boil the beef in freshwater until it is boiling, and you can see some impurities of the meat floating on the water surface.
+Firstly, I boil the beef in freshwater until it is boiling, and you can see some impurities of the meat floating on the water’s surface.
 Drain the water and rinse the beef.
-Then cut the meat in ยฝ -inch cubes.
+Then cut the meat into ½-inch cubes.

-Secondly, grind the onion into paste while you boil some water in another cooking pot.
+Secondly, grind the onion into a paste while you boil some water in another cooking pot.

-When the water reaches boiling point, place the onion paste, lemongrass, galangal, salam leaves, pepper and salt into the water.
+Once the water comes to a boil, add the onion paste, lemongrass, galangal, salam leaves, pepper, and salt.
 Leave it to cook and simmer for about 2-3 minutes.

-Thirdly, add the beef meat into the spiced boiling water and cook further at low heat with the pan lid on for at least an hour.
+Thirdly, add the beef to the spiced boiling water and cook at low heat with the lid on for at least an hour.
 The longer you cook the beef, the tastier the broth will become.

-So when the beef meat becomes tenderized, and the broth looks cloudy and tastes deliciously savoury, you pour the milk into it.
+So when the beef has tenderized, and the broth looks cloudy and tastes deliciously savory, you pour the milk into it.
 And let it cook until the soup is boiling again.

 When you need to serve it, leave it in the fridge/ refrigerator overnight to thaw.
-And reheat the soup until it boils well before serving.
+And reheat the soup until it comes to a rolling boil before serving.
 Do not refreeze the thawed food.

 And you can cook this dish a few days in advance.
 It keeps well in the fridge for about 2-3 days.